andrasq/node-qbuffer/Readme.md

 Prepend the data to the start of the buffered data.
 The data may be a string or a Buffer.
 The next call to read() or getline() etc will return the newly prepended bytes.

+### buf.setEncoding( encoding )

+Set the character encoding used by default to convert binary data to strings, both when reading and when writing.
+The encoding can also be specified call by call in read(), peekbytes() and write().

 ### buf.setDelimiter( delimiter )